Company directors have a number of responsibilities and must carry these out diligently and transparently.

 If a director has been subject to a GOC investigation this will need to be stipulated on the insurance form for directors that LOCSU arranges.

 This is an agreement for all directors to sign on their appointment.
 It sets out the key duties and responsibilities of a company director.
-Follow this link to the PEC Policies section of the members’ area to access the Directors’ Agreement.
+To access this PEC policy, you need to log-in to the members area, found at the bottom of this page.

 The appointment of a director must be in compliance with the Memorandum and Articles of Association.
 The LOC should approve all director appointments.
 The resolution (confirming the formal appointment of the director) must be provided to LOCSU within seven days in order that the Companies House registrar can be updated.